DogusTeknoloji/compose-progress/README.md

 ## Add Your Project

-Add these to your gradle files;
+Add it in your root build.gradle at the end of repositories:

 ```bash
   allprojects {